FredHutch/SEACR-webapp/index.md

-## SEACR: Sparse Enrichment Analysis for CUT&RUN
+## Sparse Enrichment Analysis for CUT&RUN

 **Coming soon**: a web site allowing you to run the SEACR method online.